terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_vm.html.markdown

 Notes about **removing** `network`:

 * Guest OS must support hot NIC removal for NICs to be removed using network definition.
 If Guest OS doesn't support it - `power_on=false` can be used to power off the VM before removing NICs.
-* VCD 10.1 has a bug and all NIC removals will be performed in cold manner.
+* VCLOUD 10.1 has a bug and all NIC removals will be performed in cold manner.

 ## Extra Configuration